NLNOG/irrexplorer/README.md

 To run tests, run `yarn build` (or `poetry run frontend-build`) at least once (that build is used for static serving tests), activate the virtualenv, then run `pytest`.

+## Third party tools
+Since IRR Explorer offers a JSON endpoint for retrieving data, it's possible to build custom tools using data from IRR Explorer.
+Here's a list of known tools:

+* [irrexplorer-cli](https://github.com/kiraum/irrexplorer-cli) - a CLI tool to
+retrieve data from IRR Explorer.